MicrosoftDocs/cpp-docs/docs/standard-library/ranges.md

 In the example above, the first view acts like an iterator that only provides the elements of `input` that are divisible by three.
 The other view acts like an iterator that takes the elements divisible by three, and provides the element's square.

 The `<ranges>` library provides many kinds of view adaptors.
-In addition to the filter and transform views, there are views that take or skip the first N elements of a range, reverse the order of a range, join ranges, skip elements of a range until a condition is met, transform the elements of a range, and more.
+Besides the filter and transform views, there are views that take or skip the first N elements of a range, reverse the order of a range, join ranges, skip elements of a range until a condition is met, transform the elements of a range, and more.

 ## Range adaptors